 Running and measuring race courses continued to be important for Bob.
 He ran marathons in Ponca City and Fort Worth and was part of teams that measured the marathon courses for the Los Angeles (1984) and Atlanta (1996) Olympics.
 Bob helped set up the system that is used internationally now for certifying the accuracy of road race courses, and for many years, he served as the Oklahoma course certifier (as one result, Oklahoma has more race courses that are marked throughout in metric distances than any other U.S. state).

 Marcia continued to ride her bicycle to work, but also took up other activities, such as participating in a group which helped to move Ponca City to set up a recycling center.
 She became a member of the Unitarian Universalist Church of Stillwater, where she is now treasurer.
 Other interests include cooking, baking, sewing, making dangly earrings, and making unusual pots for plants.

 Bob retired from ConocoPhillips in 2003.
-While he had to stop running recently because of a bad knee, he remains active in road running and course certification as a member of the Road Running Technical Council of USA Track & Field.
-He is also a life member of the US Metric Association.
 Currently, he spends much of his time as webmaster for the United Ostomy Associations of America and as president of the Ostomy Association of North Central Oklahoma, which holds support meetings in Stillwater and Ponca City although currently holds its meetings by Zoom.